 Strand woven bamboo & eucalyptus floors set the record for hardest wood floors when compared to traditional hardwoods

-What is the Janka Hardness Scale?
+What is the Janka Scale?

-The Janka hardness scale (often referred to as the Janka hardness list) is an industry wide measurement of the hardness of wood.
+The Janka scale (often referred to as the Janka hardness scale) is an industry wide measurement of the hardness of wood.
 The test measures the amount of force required to embed a .444-inch steel ball to half its diameter into a material.
 The more force required to embed the steel ball, the harder the material is.

-For hardwood flooring the test usually requires a 2" x 6" sample with a thickness of at least 6-8mm, and the most commonly used test is the ASTM D1037.
-When testing wood in lumber form the Janka test is always carried out on wood from the trunk of the tree (known as the heartwood) and the standard sample (according to ASTM D143) is at 12% moisture content and clear of knots.
+For hardwood flooring, the test usually requires a 2" x 6" sample with a thickness of at least 6-8mm, and the most commonly used test is the ASTM D1037.
+When testing wood in lumber form, the Janka test is always carried out on wood from the trunk of the tree (known as the heartwood), and the standard sample (according to ASTM D143) is at 12% moisture content and clear of knots.

-Hardness benefits of strand woven bamboo
+The benefits of bamboo hardness

 Choosing the right bamboo flooring supplier